This Man... This Monster!: Reception and legacy

 "This Man...
 This Monster!" is one of the most positively received issues of the Fantastic Four series.
 Comic book writers Mark Waid and Jerry Ordway consider "This Man...
 This Monster!" to be their favorite Fantastic Four story, with Waid complimenting its structure.
 Kurt Busiek described it as one of the best alongside "The Galactus Trilogy".
 Dave Sim considered it the final issue of Kirby and Lee's best work on Fantastic Four, saying that their run "tailed off" as the Wyatt Wingfoot and the Negative Zone stories continued.
 The story was one of eleven issues selected by Marvel Comics for its 1992 collection The Very Best of Marvel Comics.
 In 2025, ComicBook.com writer Shawn Lealos ranked "This Man...
 This Monster!" as the tenth-best Fantastic Four story, praising its focus on a "smaller personal narrative" after the team's encounter with Galactus.
-The same year, Den of Geek writer Joe George described the story as emblemic of Marvel's focus on tales about flawed heroes from the period, owning to its focus on the Thing.
+The same year, Den of Geek writer Joe George described the story as emblemic of Marvel's focus on tales about flawed heroes from the period, owing to its focus on the Thing.
 George ranked it as the fifth-best Fantastic Four story, praising Kirby's art and Lee's writing; particularly the story's melancholic tone.

 The dimension Reed explores in the story is revisited in future comics, where it is called the Negative Zone.
 The storyline in which Johnny and Wyatt interact with the football coach was abandoned after the story's publication and never referenced again.
 The first issue of Ms. Marvel, featuring Carol Danvers, was titled "This Woman, This Warrior!" in reference to "This Man...
 This Monster!" as part of its attempt to brand the series through nostalgia.
 Sim suggested that the story about the Thing in Marvel Fanfare #15 (1984), created by Barry Windsor-Smith, was inspired by "This Man...
 This Monster!".
 The unnamed scientist in the story was given a name, Ricardo Jones, in an issue of Web of Spider-Man 25 years after the story's publication.
 The graphic novel Fantastic Four: Full Circle by Alex Ross acts as a loose continuation of "This Man...
 This Monster!".